canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2016_Glasser_Nature_HumanConnectomeParcellation/METHODS.md

 than 3SD away form the mean were excluded.
 MRIQC 0.16.1 was was used to compute image quality metrics.
 Participants were excluded from participation in the study if they did not pass MRI screening (e.g., had metals in their body) or had a history of liver disease/damage, allergies to local analgesics, or were breastfeeding.
+Of those 248 that remained, 241 had T1w images and cortical reconstructions available for this analysis.

 In the full dataset (including siblings and participants with bad image quality metrics) Participants’ age ranged from approximately 30 to 43 years (M = 35, SD = 2.6), and the sample